Gary Blauman: Plot

 Ted and the Mother are going out to dinner on their first date at 8 p.m. on Wednesday, three days after Barney and Robin's wedding.
 When they decide not to go to the restaurant they originally chose, the Mother says they should just find a restaurant where they do not need a reservation.
 Ted tells her that going somewhere without a reservation is not easy, through the story of Gary Blauman.

-In the present, Blauman shows up a couple hours before the wedding begins and congratulates Robin.
-Robin pretends to be happy, but panics when she realizes she did not plan a seat for him.
-Marshall calms her down, saying he will take care of it as he is very good with wedding seating.
-However, Marshall realizes it will be difficult to change the seating plan and recruits Ted's help to avoid creating further issues.
-Ted refuses, because he has hated Blauman ever since they competed for a girl once at a party.
-Lily comes in, saying she is grateful to Blauman after he stopped her from getting a huge tattoo on her back following her and Marshall's breakup.
+Three days earlier, Blauman shows up two hours before the wedding and congratulates Robin, who panics when she realizes that she did not plan a seat for him.
+Marshall tries to change the wedding seating plan, but finds it difficult and recruits Ted's help.
+Ted refuses, having hated Blauman ever since they competed for a girl once at a party.
+Lily advocates for Blauman, grateful for him stopping her from getting a huge tattoo on her back following her and Marshall's breakup.

-The Mother stops Ted momentarily after spotting her ex-boyfriend in the distance.
-She tells Ted she recently had a bad breakup and is not ready to date, but wants him to finish his story.
-In the present, the three go to Barney for the tie-breaking vote.